 - Practice pushing on the tyre before you ride.
 You’ll soon get the feel for how hard the rubber should be.

-Rim tape is plastic, cloth or rubber and sits inside the rim to prevent spokes poking through tubes.
+Rim tape is plastic, cloth or rubber adhered and stretched inside the rim.
+It prevents your spokes poking through and piercing a tube.

 Like all plastics, rim tape has a shelf life!

 How to avoid it?
 Check the rim tape and if its worn or exposes spokes, replace it.
 With a decent wheel you can usually extend the rim tape for a few years.
 But if you've a cheaper wheel or bike the tape is likely inferior and the application done cheaply.

 Check the tread on your tyres.
 If your bike was stored for 12 months its worth knowing that rubber is privy to perishing over time, particularly cracking on the side walls.

 Exposed to temperature changes rubber develops cracks.
 The road surface also will eventually wears down the tyre like sandpaper, resulting in what we term balding.
 These can present as flat spots or involve squaring of the entire circumference, (like the image below).